 The new arctic collection

-Re-design of an electric lift chair for elderly.
+Re-design of an electric lift chair.

 This project was a collaboration with Hepro AS and their lift chair Arctic was our starting point.
 The chair is intended for people with difficulties getting in and out of regular armchairs.
 The New Arctic chair is holding all the same functions as the original, but with an updated holistic aesthetics and more intuitive usage.

 The chair is designed at The Oslo School of Architecture and Design together with Line Marie Moen Syversen / Spring 2016

 The New Arctic is a modern lift chair.
 It's intuitive to use, with an expression that is inviting and elegant from every angle and embodies a feminine softness.